The Spring Cleaning Body Detox You Didn’t Know You Needed

 Without the right amount of quality sleep each night, the body isn’t able to cleanse itself of the day’s toxic waste buildup, including beta-amyloid, a protein linked to Alzheimer’s disease.
 Make sure you’re prioritizing sleep, including sticking to a regular sleep schedule and limiting tech use before bed.

-Using Sauna Therapy to Cleanse the Mind AND Body
+Using Contrast Therapy to Cleanse the Mind AND Body

 For an integrated mind-body cleanse, spending time in the sauna can be incredibly effective.
 At Sauna House, we like to recommend our hot, cold, relax blend of therapies for a detox that’s mental as well as physical.